Chart Color Schemes

 The educational profile of Busselton exceeds national averages, with above-average qualification levels and academic performance metrics

-The area's university qualification rate is 18.0%, significantly lower than Australia's average of 30.4%.
-Bachelor degrees are the most prevalent at 12.4%, followed by postgraduate qualifications at 3.2% and graduate diplomas at 2.4%.
-Vocational credentials are common, with 37.3% of residents aged 15+ holding them, including advanced diplomas (9.0%) and certificates (28.3%).
-School and university attendance comprises 19.9% of the community, broken down into secondary education (7.2%), primary education (6.2%), and tertiary education (1.9%).
+The area's university qualification rate is 18.0%, significantly lower than the Australian average of 30.4%.
+This disparity presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are most common at 12.4%, followed by postgraduate qualifications (3.2%) and graduate diplomas (2.4%).
+Vocational credentials are prevalent, with 37.3% of residents aged 15+ holding them, including advanced diplomas (9.0%) and certificates (28.3%).

 Frequently Asked Questions - Education